alastairlundy/EnhancedLinq/README.md

 ## 🔄 Alternatives

-While **EnhancedLinq** is a powerful tool, you may also want to explore these alternatives:
+While **EnhancedLinq** is a powerful tool, you may wish to explore these alternatives:

 - [SuperLinq](https://github.com/viceroypenguin/SuperLinq)
 - [MoreLinq](https://github.com/morelinq/MoreLINQ)